aws/aws-sdk-js/doc-src/guide/browser-building.md

 # Building the SDK for Use in the Browser

+This section explains how you can create your own build of the AWS SDK for JavaScript.
 If you are working with the SDK outside of an environment that enforces CORS in your browser and want access to the full gamut of services provided by the **AWS SDK for JavaScript**, it is possible to build a custom copy of the SDK locally by cloning the repository and running the same build tools used to generate the default hosted version of the SDK.
 This chapter outlines the steps to build the SDK on your own with extra services and API versions.

 ## Setting Up